 Military & Defense

-US Military operations require unimpeded access to trusted Positioning, Navigation, and Timing (PNT) information for many applications such as asset navigation (ground troops/soldiers, ground vehicles, aerial vehicle, maritime vehicles, and more).
+US Military operations require unimpeded access to trusted Positioning, Navigation, and Timing (PNT) information for many applications such as asset navigation (ground troops/soldiers, ground vehicles, aerial vehicles, maritime vehicles, and more).
 Existing PNT relies on GPS signals and these signals can be limited or denied by terrain conditions or enemy interference such as spoofing or jamming.
 If a military asset loses the GPS satellite signal, PNT data can be lost and the asset no longer has the ability to recognize location and timing, meaning situational awareness has been compromised and the mission is threatened.
 Military assets increasingly operate in conditions that hinder or block access to GPS signals and it is imperative to provide trusted PNT information through other means.

 Satellite Time and Location (STL) complements PNT service, when GPS signals are denied or intermittently available, and provides trusted and assured positioning, navigation, and timing for successful mission accomplishment.
 STL is a psuedolite and leverages the stronger Iridium signal thereby enhancing the assets’s ability to operate in a GPS-challenged environment.
 STL can operate in both mounted and dismounted conditions, across multiple platforms, and penetrate indoor environments.
 Additionally, STL’s high power signal structure is highly secure and resistant to spoofing as overlapping spot beams provide location-specific data that changes every few seconds.
 Satelles offers commercial off-the-shelf (COTS) technology applicable for DoD and other U.S. Government customers

 Communication networks around the world rely on accurate timing and synchronization from GPS (or GNSS) signals to function properly.
-The loss of GPS (via spoofing, jamming, equipment failure, or spacecraft anomaly) has been know to disable critical equipment, including macrocells, distributed antenna system (DAS) installations, and small cells.
+The loss of GPS (via spoofing, jamming, equipment failure, or spacecraft anomaly) has been known to disable critical equipment, including macrocells, distributed antenna system (DAS) installations, and small cells.
 LTE networks are particularly vulnerable to timing anomalies, and often have timing requirements of 1 microsecond or better.
 Single-tower timing errors outside of this range have the potential to disrupt communications over a broad local region, and a widespread outage of GPS could potentially render communications inoperable over entire nations.